holistic-stack/openscad-tree-sitter/src/lib/PROGRESS.md

 - All transformation tests are now passing
 - Implemented support for rotate transformations
 - All rotate tests are now passing
-- Started implementing support for union operations
+- Implemented support for union operations
+- Fixed implementation of scale transformations
+- Fixed vector parameter extraction for transformations
+- Implemented proper handling of children in transform operations
+- Fixed implementation of implicit unions (blocks without union keyword)
 - Implemented visitor pattern for CST traversal
 - Created specialized visitors for different node types (primitives, transformations, CSG operations)
 - Implemented composite visitor for delegating to specialized visitors